puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 ## Triggering a Puppet run

 As noted above, the default for the Puppet agent service is to initiate a Puppet run every thirty minutes.
-Because it would be hard to demonstrate Puppet clearly with these scheduled background runs we've disabled the Puppet agent service on your agent system.
-Instead, you can use the `puppet agent -t` command to trigger a run manually.
+Because it would be hard to clearly demonstrate Puppet with these scheduled background runs, we've disabled the Puppet agent service on your agent system.
+Instead, you can use the `puppet agent -t` command to manually trigger a run.

 Go ahead and connect to your agent node: